-PRODUCT LEAK TYPE VAPORS HIGHLY VOLATILE LIQUIDS [SUCH AS: BUTANE, PROPANE, ETHANE, PROPYLENE, AND NATURAL GAS LIQUIDS (NGL)] Gas Initially heavier than air, spread along ground and may travel to source of ignition and flash back.
-Product is colorless, tasteless and odorless. orks or flames and will form explosive mixtures with air.
-Vapors

-HEALTH may cause dizziness or asphyxiation without warning and may be toxic if inhaled at high concen-HAZARDS trations.
+PRODUCT LEAK TYPE VAPORS [SUCH AS: I PROPANE, ETHANE, E, AND NATURAL Gas Initially heavier than air, spread along ground and may travel to source of ignition and flash back.
+Product is colorless, tasteless and odorless.
+HEALTH Will be easily ignited by heat, sparks or flames and will form explosive mixtures with air.
+Vapors may cause dizziness or asphyxiation without warning and may be toxic if inhaled at high concen trations.
 Contact with gas or liquefied gas may cause burns, severe injury and/or frostbite.
 Fire may produce irritating and/or toxic gases.

-PRODUCT LEAK TYPE VAPORS NATURAL GAS Gas Lighter than air and will generally rise and dissipate.
-I gather in a confined space and travel to a source of ign Lighter than air and will generally rise and dissipate.
+PRODUCT LEAK TYPE VAPORS NATURAL G - Gas Lighter than air and will generally rise and dissipate.
 May gather in a confined space and travel to a source of ignition.
-HEALTH HAZARDS EALTH Will be easily ignited by heat, sparks or flames and will form explosive mixtures with air.
-Vapors may cause dizziness or asphyxiation without warning and may be toxic if inhaled at high concentrations.
+HEALTH HAZARDS Will be easily ignited by heat, sparks or flames and will form explosive mixtures with air.
+Vapors may cause dizziness or asphyxiation without warning and may be toxic if inhaled at high concen- trations.
 Contact with gas or liquefied gas may cause burns, severe injury and/or frostbite.

-PRODUCT LEAK TYPE VAPORS HAZARDOUS LIQUIDS [SUCH AS: CRUDE OIL, DIESEL FUEL, JET FUEL, GASOLINE, AND OTHER REFINED PRODUCTS] Liquid Initially heavier than air and spread along ground and collect in low or confined areas.
-Vapors may travel to source of ignition and flash back.
+PRODUCT LEAK TYPE VAPORS HAZARDOUSLIQUIDS[SUCH AS: CRUDE OIL, DIESEL FUEL, JET FUEL, GASOLINE, Liquid AND OTHER REFINED PRODUCTS] Liquid Initially heavier than air and spread along ground and collect in low or confined areas.
+Vapors may travel to source of igni- tion and flash back.
 Explosion hazards indoors, outdoors or in sewers.
 HEALTH HAZARDS Inhalation or contact with material may irritate or burn skin and eyes.
 Fire may produce irritating, corrosive and/or toxic gases.
 Vapors may cause dizziness or suffocation.
 Runoff from fire control or dilution water may cause pollution.